Ikta

 Lokus is traumatized by this and in shambles after this.
 They can't leave this place.
 They have no immediate friends or family left.
 Lynux tells them something like,"Hey so... this is why you had to do that, I'm really sorry do you want like a hug or something I'll do whatever it takes to make you feel better" obviously bullshitting but Lokus doesn't realize and since they have nowhere and noone else to go to (besides Luns, which they werent really close with at all at this time) they confide in them.
 Lokus has so much anger in them from this incident (mainly directed at Lynux) that they're simultaneously trying to justify what he coerced them into doing, and also fighting that idea.
 It's mental dissonance to them, and doesn't help with the anger they have to fight back to stay calm around others at times.

 Lokus develops a greater taste for alchohol for the first time around this period.
 And so does Luns, because they can't handle the extreme guilt and remorse of killing other people, like Lokus.
 They attempt to emotionally reserve themselves intentionally to try and disconnect from the guilt and believe its right, in the name of god and everything ... but they find themselves disconnecting from their religion, and not feeling the protection of Lynux/God like they used to; not feeling the comfort or the warmth from it anymore and feeling exposed to the effects of their family and the danger of other people and even Lynux..
 This startles them once they realize, and the guilt becomes overwhelming.
 They risk the chance, spilling their feelings to Lokus one afternoon in Lokus's room.
 From that point on, Lokus tries to help Luns through everything.
 It takes a while for Luns to get comfortable telling Lokus everything, but they start to equally confide in each other more over time, Lokus talking through things as well.
 Things aren't easy, and sometimes talking through things leads to conflicts between them.
 But they have nowhere else to go, so it usually ends up resolving.
-From Lokus, Luns learned what it was like to have someone actually care for you in a deeper way than a fleeting friendship, and how to work out what they were feeling.
+From Lokus, Luns learned what it was like to have someone actually care for someone in a deeper way than a fleeting friendship, and how to work out what they were feeling.
 From Luns, Lokus learned what it was like to know someone with a vastly different life and perspective than them, and how to help others in genuine, meaningful ways.
 Lynux gets suspicious of their absence during some nights, and Luns grows to despise their job over time.

 To introduce the next Allegience member, Luns, we must introduce Ikfinsj.
 Ikfinsj is a high priest in the Northern region of Ksij-En, in the capital of Filin.
 Coming from a middle-class pedigree whom pass down priesthood, they grew up in a church in the Northern region & capital of Ksij-en, notably alongside Luns-- a fellow church congregant and the future publicist of the Allegience-- with a mixed relationship: both having opposing personalities made the two only go as far as acquaintances, however Ikfinsj admired Luns's writing and smarts, constantly praising them when possible, especially if they needed reccomendation into a program, Ikfinsj being their senior of a few years would try to help them get in.
 Ikfinsj liked Luns's work because of their own talent for writing, except Ikfinsj presents their work for a sermon, so it could never be as personal as Luns's work.
 Ikfinsj did try to write poetry at some point, but Luns studied for so many years as a child and hitherto that Ikfinsj declared defeat after only a few tries, concluding eventually that they would likely never be able to write anything like Luns.
 Ikfinsj likes presenting for an audience though, being as gregarious as they are, people find them easy to talk to and they have a lot of friends, as can be seen by their countless Kiska (ornaments on an Iktyf's ears that display their various relationships' and friendships' status, most heavily practiced by northerners in the capital.)
 The only downside to being so sociable with the others is that Ikfinsj finds their relationships are only surface-level.
 They never really had deep friendships.
 But Lynux entering their life would change everything.